-This course examines the progress of art theories, styles and disciplines from 1850-1945.
+In this course, students examine the progress of art theories, styles and disciplines from 1850-1945.
 Consideration is given to the scientific, historical and political events that created the impetus for change.
-Beginning with the experiments of the Impressionists, the course follows the development of "Modern" art through the revolution of form into Cubism and Abstraction.
+Beginning with the experiments of the Impressionists, students explore the development of "modern" art through the revolution of form into Cubism and Abstraction.